abzkunal01/Blockhouse-Usecase/README.md

 ## License

-This project is created for the Blockhouse Work Trial Task.
+This project is created for the Blockhouse Usecase.
 Please refer to the original problem statement for usage terms and conditions.